Gilbert Arizona Temple

-The Gilbert Arizona Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), located at 3301 South Greenfield Road, at the corner of East Pecos Road in Gilbert, Arizona.
+The Gilbert Arizona Temple is a temple of the Church of Jesus Christ of Latter-day Saints, located at 3301 South Greenfield Road, at the corner of East Pecos Road in Gilbert, Arizona.
 The intent to build the temple was announced on April 26, 2008, by church president Thomas S. Monson in a press release.
 A groundbreaking ceremony, to signify the beginning of construction, was held in 2010.
 The temple was designed by the architectural firm Architekton.
 The temple was dedicated in 2014.

 History

-The April 26, 2008, announcement of the temple's planned construction was made along with the Gila Valley Arizona Temple, the first new temples announced after Thomas S. Monson became the LDS Church's president.
-It is the LDS Church's 142nd temple, and the fourth built in Arizona.
+The April 26, 2008, announcement of the temple's planned construction was made along with the Gila Valley Arizona Temple, the first new temples announced after Thomas S. Monson became the church's president.
+It is the fourth built in Arizona, and the church's 142nd operating temple.

 The temple is near the intersection of Pecos and Greenfield roads in the southeast Phoenix metropolitan area.
 It was built due to increasing church members in the area and to help ease the load on the nearby Mesa Arizona Temple.

 The Gilbert town council gave unanimous approval to the requested zoning changes in a meeting on September 29, 2009.
 Key among the requests was an allowance to build to a height of 85 feet, higher than the existing restriction of 45 feet.
 The temple's planned 180 ft steeple did not require an exemption, as the town does not restrict the height of steeples.
 While not providing a specific timeframe for construction, an anticipated completion within three years was repeated at the meeting.

 The temple is on 15.4 acres of land, bounded by Greenfield and Pecos Roads and Somerset and Granview Boulevards.
 It stands at 195 feet tall with the addition of an angel Moroni statue put in place on May 15, 2012, and is 85,326 square feet.
 The building's exterior is completed with light cream colored precast concrete with white quartz.
 The interior is decorated in blues, greens, and earth tones on the walls and stained glass windows with the same scheme.
 Some limestone completes the beauty of the temple along with eucalyptus wood, white oak, and painted hardwoods.

 Claudio R. M. Costa presided at a groundbreaking ceremony on November 13, 2010, with completion of the temple expected to take approximately two years.
 The design of the temple was overseen by Gregory B. Lambright of Architekton.
 During construction, a trailer at the site served as a visitors' center, greeting guests and answering questions.
 A public open house was held from January 18 to February 15, 2014.
 The temple was dedicated on March 2, 2014, by Henry B. Eyring and Monson.
-Like all LDS Church temples, the temple in Gilbert was built and dedicated as a "refuge from the storms of life and the noise of the world" for church members.
+Like all temples built by the church, the temple in Gilbert was built and dedicated as a "refuge from the storms of life and the noise of the world" for church members.

 In 2020, like all the church's others, the temple was closed for a time in response to the COVID-19 pandemic.